heng2j/multigrid/HW2.md

 - **num_steps**:
 - **update_epochs**:

-**Q.2** How do these values relate to an algorithm's Sample Efficiency?

 > **Note**: From Week 1, recall that `Sample Efficiency` refers to the ability of an algorithm to converge to an optimal solution with minimal sampling of experience data (trajectory from steps) from the environment.